Snowpiercer: Plot

-In the last compartment before the engine, Namgoong reveals that the reason he collected the Kronole was to use it as an explosive to escape the train with Yona, believing they can now survive outside.
+In the last compartment before the engine, Namgoong reveals that he collected the Kronole to use it as an explosive to escape the train with Yona, believing they can now survive outside, pointing out the melting ice.
 Curtis explains that in the early days of the train, the tail section resorted to cannibalism.
 Edgar was an infant when Curtis killed his mother, and Curtis was going to eat him when Gilliam offered his severed arm instead, stopping the bloodshed.
 Curtis wants to confront Wilford for causing such horrors.
 Wilford's assistant, Claude, emerges from behind the engine room door to invite Curtis inside.

 Curtis meets Wilford and, to his shock, learns that he and Gilliam conspired to stage Curtis's rebellion to reduce the tail section's population to sustainable levels.
 After ordering the execution of most of the tail section residents, Wilford offers Curtis his position leading the train.
 Curtis appears ready to accept as Yona overpowers Claude, rushes in, and asks for a match.
 In desperation, she pulls open a floorboard to reveal Tanya's son, Timmy, who has been enslaved to work as a replacement for a broken machine part.
-Appalled, Curtis beats up Wilford and rescues Timmy from the machinery, losing his arm in the process.
+Appalled, Curtis pummels Wilford and rescues Timmy from the machinery, losing his arm in the process.
 Andy, Andrew's missing son, crawls out of a nook and climbs into the engine core despite Curtis's pleas.
 Curtis gives Yona the match to light the fuse for the Kronole bomb, while Namgoong fights and kills Franco, who followed them.
 Damaged by the fighting, the door to the engine room cannot be closed, forcing Curtis and Namgoong to use their bodies to protect Yona and Timmy from the blast.

-The explosion triggers an avalanche that derails and wrecks the train.
+The explosion triggers an avalanche that derails the train and wrecks it.
 Curtis and Namgoong are unresponsive, so Yona and Timmy escape the wreckage.
-They see a polar bear in the distance, indicating that life exists outside the train and did not die out as they were always led to believe.
+They see a polar bear in the distance, indicating that life exists outside the train and has not died out, as they were always led to believe.